 Low-carb foods aren’t always low in calories.

-Look around the grocery store as well as some restaurants, and it’s clear that low carbohydrate foods are the latest craze.
-The truth is that the FDA has no definition for low-carb foods, and any food can be so labeled.
+Look around the grocery store as well as some restaurants, and it’s clear that low carbohydrate foods are prevalent.
+The truth is that the FDA has no definition for “low-carb” or “net carbs,” and any food can be so labeled.
 As a result, some manufacturers use labeling tricks to disguise a food’s actual carbohydrate content.
 For other low-carb offerings, the calorie content is often the same as its regular counterpart, because of added protein and fat.
 Be aware of this before you plunk down up to four times more money for a so-called low-carb food.

 ALL carbs are broken down to sugar.